nicknonnen/RE-Dorian/docs/report/RE-Dorian-Report.md

 - methods for analysis / synthesis

 The data for this lab was procured through a Twitter Developer account, which requires an application but is free of charge.
-All of our analysis was conducted in RStudio 1.4.1106, and the full code I used to complete this study may be found [here](/dorian/nn_twitter_analysis_search.r).
+All of our analysis was conducted in `RStudio 1.4.1106`, and the full code I used to complete this study may be found [here](/dorian/nn_twitter_analysis_search.r).

 First, I had to find an event to track.
 In the early days of May 2021, a minor natural disaster event was unfolding in some southeastern US states, predominantly Mississippi.
 There is already [a robust Wikipedia article on the event](https://en.wikipedia.org/wiki/Tornado_outbreak_of_May_2–4,_2021), briefly summarizing the geographic location, path, and size of the 82 recorded tornados.